topherzee/familyfun/README.md

 A simple networked multiplayer game.

+## Developing

+`live-server --open=src/nobuild.html`

+Currentluy not using npm bulid because it was slow and annoying.
+Just importing libraries directly.

+## more info about game

 Play game at: https://topherzee.github.io/familyfun/dist/

 The goal is to have a collection of easy to learn mini-games that family can play while video chatting on ZOOM.